The life and death of Alpari UK – A casualty of the SNB peg removal

 Alpari UK shut down following the SNB actions on January 15

 Alpari was founded in the city of Kazan, Russia in 1998 by several Russian investors.
 It offered online trading of forex, CFDs, and precious metals to the general public.
-The name ‘Alpari’ was chosen to give the company a friendly and fair impression, because in Latin it means ‘parity’ or ‘fair price for a product’.
+The name ‘Alpari’ was chosen to give the company a friendly and fair impression because in Latin it means ‘parity’ or ‘fair price for a product’.
 The trading was conducted through some very basic electronic trading platforms and charting software which were available at that time.
 Different offices were opened in several countries and in 2004, Alpari UK was established.
 It was part of the association of global Alpari companies but still a separate company.
-While all the executives were the same, Alpari UK was independent from the mother company.
+While all the executives were the same, Alpari UK was independent of the mother company.

-After the establishment of Alpari UK, the new company got a licence from the UK regulatory authority, the Financial Conduct Authority (FCA) in 2006.
+After the establishment of Alpari UK, the new company got a license from the UK regulatory authority, the Financial Conduct Authority (FCA) in 2006.
 This allowed them to open other offices and branches in several European countries.
 Alpari UK was operating with high professional standards and the performance was pleasing for their customers.
 I was one of their clients and having traded with them for about eight years, I can say that they were one of the 15 brokers in the industry.
-The account opening process was quite fast, execution wasn´t bad, and the funding/withdrawal process was very fast; the funds would arrive in your account the next day after filling the online forms.
+The account opening process was quite fast execution wasn´t bad, and the funding/withdrawal process was very fast; the funds would arrive in your account the next day after filling the online forms.
 They were quick to adopt the MT4 and the MT5 platforms when they came out and offered many different new features and services to their clients.
 So, the word spread fast across the trading community and the client base started to expand.
 The credibility of FCA regulation, which sets some of the highest standards for its members, enabled them to build even more trust and expand their client base.
 It allowed them to open subsidiaries of Alpari UK in other non-EU countries, such as India and China (2008) with offices in Mumbai, Shanghai, Frankfurt, and Tokyo in 2011.

 By 2012, Alpari had become of the largest brokers with all sorts of clients, from institutional to retail and professional.
 During this time, they increased their market research tools, trading reports, charts indicators, features, and the number of services etc. The customer service was one of the best I have experienced in this industry and the account management service was pretty professional.
 The company offered ‘Spread Betting’ to the UK clients, and in September 2013 it added Binary Options for forex and precious metals to its list of financial instruments.
 They were active sponsors with many sponsorship agreements – the biggest one being West Ham United FC.
 Alpari UK had planned to go public and have an IPO for the London Stock Exchange in 2015, but that wasn´t meant to be as the company bankrupted in January 2015.